cyharyanto/domsem/README.md

 This curriculum was developed by human catechists in a dialectical partnership with a Large Language Model (LLM).
 The methodology was designed to leverage the generative power of AI while ensuring strict doctrinal alignment through a human-led, source-first process.
 The LLM acts as a powerful catechetical assistant, always subordinate to the Magisterium and the guiding hand of a human catechist.
 Any errors that remain are human errors in this process.

+## Technical Details

+This site is built with:
+- **Jekyll**: Static site generator
+- **GitHub Pages**: Hosting platform
+- **Markdown**: Content format
+- **CSS**: Custom styling

 ## License

-This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http.creativecommons.org/licenses/by-nc/4.0/).
+This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).

+**Author**: Christoforus Yoga Haryanto, 2025

+---

+*"Parents have the first responsibility for the education of their children in the faith, prayer, and all the virtues."* — Catechism of the Catholic Church §2252